dyarleniber/notes/notes/React.md

 ### Testing with Hooks

+#### Custom Hooks

-- [react-hooks-testing-library](https://github.com/testing-library/react-hooks-testing-library) is a very used React hooks testing utilities.
+[react-hooks-testing-library](https://github.com/testing-library/react-hooks-testing-library) is a very used React hooks testing utilities.

 - When to use this library
 	- You're writing a library with one or more custom hooks that are not directly tied a component